jhuboo/database/notes.md

 ### REPL (Step 1)

 Sqlite starts with a read-execute-print loop (REPL) when started in terminal.
 Therefore, our main function will have an infinte loop that prints the prompt, gets a line of input, which is processes.

+### Virtual Machine (Step 2)

+The front-end of Sqlite is an SQL compiler that parses a string and outputs an internal representation called bytecode.
+The bytecode is passed to the VM, which executes it.
+Breaking things into these 2 steps brings some advantages:
+- Reduces complexity
+- Allows comiling common queries once & caching the bytecode for improved performance